top

 Keep in mind: when you work with a national agency like American Adoptions, your home study may need to meet additional standards beyond your state’s requirements.

-For example, we can provide home study services in most states, but in some cases, we cannot.
-We will help you find a local home study professional who can handle this step.
+For example, we can provide home study services in most states.
+Even if we don't offer home study services in your particular state, we will help you find a local home study professional who can handle this step.

 General Home Study Checklist